Learning Clarinet With Low Vision

 • Adding display filters such as invert colors for digital music to make it easier to recognize notes

-Personally, I use a mix of digital music and large print copies of music printed on 11 x 14 paper stored in a binder, which is then placed on a stand.
+Personally, I use a mix of digital accessible sheet music on an iPad and large print copies of music printed on 11 x 14 paper stored in a binder, which is then placed on a stand.
+I share more about accessible sheet music in the posts linked below.

 Related links